Procedure Guide ·Dental Cleaning ·2026

 Recovery & Aftercare

-Most dogs recover the same day.
-Expect grogginess for a few hours after anesthesia.
-Soft food for 1-2 days if gums are tender.
-If extractions were performed, recovery takes 1-2 weeks with pain medication and antibiotics.
-Start a home dental care routine — brushing, dental chews, water additives.
+Most dogs recover the same day with mild grogginess.
+Offer soft food for 1-2 days if gums are tender.
+Extractions need 1-2 weeks recovery with pain meds and antibiotics.
+Start home dental care - brushing, dental chews, water additives.
 Same-day recovery for cleanings without extractions

 Total Cost - $300-$2,500